hvasbath/beat/docs/examples/MTQT_polarity.rst

 This shows 2d kernel density estimates (kde) and histograms of the specified model parameters.
 The darker the 2d kde the higher the probability of the model parameter.

 The *varnames* option may take any parameter that has been optimized for.
-For example one might als want to try (option 2) --varnames='h,sigma,kappa,north_shift,east_shift,depth'.
+For example one might also want to try (option 2) --varnames='h,sigma,kappa,north_shift,east_shift,depth'.
 If it is not specified all sampled parameters are taken into account.